-Movement, working out, exercise, call it what you want, it and I (is that how you say it-the English language) have a very special relationship.
+Movement, working out, exercise… call it what you want.
+It and I (is that how you say it?) have a very special relationship.

-But too much of anything can be a bad thing-even exercise.
-As I get older I’m more conscious of my joints, my bones, and trying to stay pain free, not just trim and fit.
+But too much of anything can be a bad thing – even exercise.
+As I get older I’m more conscious of my joints, my bones.
+I’m trying to stay pain-free, not just trim and fit.

-And about two years ago I took a very bad fall and it landed me a slow recovery and a body that felt like it was well into it’s 70’s or 80’s.
-Muscles wouldn’t let go of the trauma and I started to develop imbalances that were wrecking havoc on my body I fought so hard to keep living in.
+About two years ago, I took a very bad fall and it landed me a slow recovery and a body that felt like it was well into it’s 70’s or 80’s.
+Muscles wouldn’t let go of the trauma, and I started to develop imbalances that were wreaking havoc on my body that I fought so hard to keep living in.

 How do resistance bands work?

 Unlike weights, resistance bands don’t rely on gravity.
-The more you stretch the bands, the more they resist your movement, want to work harder, increase the stretch in the band.
-That means that if you work with a free weight you can only go as far as your joint will allow, but with a band, create more resistance and you have just increased your workout.
-And I love resistance bands because you can get creative, way more creative than you can with weights.
+The more you stretch the bands, the more they resist your movement.
+Want to work harder?
+Increase the stretch in the band!
+When you work with a free weight, you can only go as far as your joint will allow.
+With a band, create more resistance and you have just increased your workout.
+I love resistance bands because you can get way more creative than you can with weights.
 And they are so portable!

-Here are some of my current favorites when it comes to working with resistance bands.
+Here are some of my current favorite moves when it comes to working with resistance bands: